Domino-Blockchain/domichain/docs/src/validator/best-practices/operations.md

 sidebar_label: General Operations
 ---

 After you have successfully setup and started a [validator on testnet](../get-started/setup-a-validator.md) (or another cluster of your choice), you will want to become familiar with how to operate your validator on a day-to-day basis.
-During daily operations, you will be [monitoring your server](./monitoring.md), updating software regularly (both the Solana validator software and operating system packages), and managing your vote account and identity account.
+During daily operations, you will be [monitoring your server](./monitoring.md), updating software regularly (both the Domichain validator software and operating system packages), and managing your vote account and identity account.

 All of these skills are critical to practice.
 Maximizing your validator uptime is an important part of being a good operator.

 ## Educational Workshops

-The Solana validator community holds regular educational workshops.
+The Domichain validator community holds regular educational workshops.
 You can watch past workshops through the [solana validator educational workshops playlist](https://www.youtube.com/watch?v=86zySQ5vGW8&list=PLilwLeBwGuK6jKrmn7KOkxRxS9tvbRa5p).

 ## Help with the validator command line

-From within the Solana CLI, you can execute the `solana-validator` command with the `--help` flag to get a better understanding of the flags and sub commands available.
+From within the Domichain CLI, you can execute the `solana-validator` command with the `--help` flag to get a better understanding of the flags and sub commands available.

 ```
 solana-validator --help